Medic1111/DEEPSINK-REACT-CONTEXTAPI/README.md

 Entirely for practice.

+## INSTALL

+1. Fork the project
+2. Select its url on your forked repo
+3. Open your terminal and run `git clone` followed by the url
+4. Go into the client folder
+5. Run `npm install`
+6. Once dependencies are installed, run `npm start`

 ## THE PROJECT

 I'm an ocean lover and therefore it wasn't gonna be long until I decided to do something diving related.